Gold, oil come off boil as Middle East risks, US rates in focus

 "It was also interesting that he didn't really push against the market expectations of 100 plus basis points of rate cuts between now and year-end," Miller added.

-The dollar index was just off a one-year low at 100.82 , reflecting bets on faster rate cuts, while the euro and pound nudged towards multi-month highs versus the greenback.
+The dollar index was just off a one-year low at 100.83 , while the euro and pound nudged towards multi-month highs versus the greenback.

 A key measure of U.S. inflation due on Friday could further influence market perceptions of how quickly the Fed will act.